QubesOS/qubes-doc/user/advanced-topics/usb-qubes.md

 (Change `sys-usb` to your desired USB qube.)

-You can now use your USB keyboard to log in and for LUKS decryption during boot.
+You can now use your USB keyboard to log in to your dom0 user account (after LUKS decryption).

 You can set up your system so that there's a confirmation prompt each time the USB keyboard is connected.
-However, this will effectively disable your USB keyboard for login and LUKS decryption, so **don't do this if you want to unlock your device with a USB keyboard!** If you're sure you wish to proceed, change the previous line to:
+However, this will effectively disable your USB keyboard for dom0 user account login and the screen locker, so **don't do this if you want to log into and unlock your device with a USB keyboard!** If you're sure you wish to proceed, change the previous line to:

 ```
 sys-usb dom0 ask,default_target=dom0